minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 #figure(
   image("figures/lpm_main.png", width: 100%),
-  caption: [Main Linear Probability Models summarised], ) <main_models>
+  caption: [Main Linear Probability Models summarized], ) <main_models>

-The results in @main_models show, that there is a highly significant relation between a pro- ovote and pro ocontributions, and vice versa.
+The results in @main_models show, that there is a highly significant relation between a pro-vote and pro-contributions, and vice versa.
 As discussed in
-@vote_spec, the average pro-environmental contributions for the representatives within six months prior to the ovote was approximately 1,000 USD whereas the anti-environmental contributions averaged out to 19,800 USD.
+@vote_spec, the average pro-environmental contributions for the representatives within six months prior to the vote was approximately 1,000 USD whereas the anti-environmental contributions averaged out to 19,800 USD.
 Putting this into the context of the results shown in @main_models, where a 1,000 USD pro-environmental contributions increases environmental voting by 0.7 percent